the-events-calendar/tribe-common/tests.md

 This is a brief and quick guide that's covering the bare essentials needed to set up the tests on your local plugin copy.
 Please refer to [Codeception](http://codeception.com/docs) and [WP Browser](https://github.com/lucatume/wp-browser) documentation for any issue that's not TEC related.

+## The commitment
+Modern Tribe has a long-term commitment to automate testing and improve test coverage.
+Writing test for the your code is not a fashion, someone's mania or a passing whim: do your part.

 ## Set up
 After cloning the repository on your local machine change directory to the plugin root folder and pull in any needed dependency using [Composer](https://getcomposer.org/):